Biography of León Bollée

 The next vehicle of Bollée (a four-wheel car) appeared in 1899.
 In 1903 Bollée produced his first big car.
 Renowned for its quality, the brand has instant success.
 Bollée built two 4-cylinder models, a 28-hp 4.6-liter and one 45 hp 8-liter engine, followed in 1910 with a 10-liter model.
 By 1911 his production facility manufactured 600 vehicles for year, quite a big number for the time.

 León Bollée was also interested in aviation and aeronautics, taking a lively interest in the dirigible balloon inventions of several french inventors.
 In 1908 he invited the Wright brothers, the inventors of the world's first successful airplane, at Le Mans on the occasion of their visit to France.
 Thanks to him, Wilbur Wright succeeded in finding common ground to steal his Flyer III A, the racetrack of Hunaudières near the current racing circuit of Le Mans, then at the military camp of Auvours between June 1908 and January 1909.

 Léon Bollée was a holder of France's Legion d'Honneur.

-In 1911 Léon Bollée was injured in a flying accident and never recovered.
+In August 1911 Léon Bollée was injured in a flying accident and never fully recovered.
 As he also had a pre-existing heart problem, he died of heart attack in Paris on 16 December, 1913, aged only 43, and was buried in Holy Cross cemetery on the heights of Le Mans.